artdiniz/quit-control-vscode/README.md

 ### Added
 - New configuration `quitControl.closeTabShouldTryToCloseEmptyWindow`, defaults to `true`.
 Toggle macOS-like behavior of closing an empty window with the same shortcut of closing a tab: `Cmd+W` (macOS); `Ctrl+W` (Linux and Windows); `Ctrl+F4` (Windows).
 #### Linux and Windows
 - Preventing `Alt+F4` from closing the window and prompting you instead.
-Consistent only on Windows for now, as VScode for Linux distros doesn't always support keybindings on `Alt+F4`;
+Consistent only on Windows for now, as VScode for Linux distros doesn't always support keybindings on `Alt+F4`.
 #### Windows
 - New configuration `quitControl.enableQuitKeybindingOnWindows`, defaults to `true`.
 Enables `Ctrl+Q` to quit VSCode on Windows.
+### Fixed
+- Enabling extension to work on Remote Containers without the need to install it again.
+From [PR#29](https://github.com/artdiniz/quit-control-vscode/pull/29).

 ## Source